 However, a couple of months ago I got this sense that something wasn't right.
 I could see her moving a little slower, drinking less, and just slowing down.
 I took her to the vet, and they checked her out, but said things seemed fine.
 She recently had bloodwork and her kidneys hadn't shown further signs of deterioration.
 Still, having known her for 17 years, I knew something wasn't right.

-Recently, she had her annual checkup, and when I got a phone call from the vet, I knew it couldn’t be great news.
-I had thought it might be her kidneys, but it wasn’t.
+Recently, she had her annual checkup, and when I got a phone call from the vet, I knew it couldn't be great news.
+I had thought it might be her kidneys, but it wasn't.
 It was worse.
+We had cheap cat insurance that wasn't going to cover much if anything.

 They found a pretty big lump on her neck, and they ruled out some of the more common issues, such as a cyst, an abscess, or a problem with her thyroid.
 They suspected it could be cancerous, but had no way of knowing without taking a biopsy.
 I had already decided that I wasn't going to put the cat through anything major given her age, so all the biopsy would do is tell me whether it was cancer or not.
 Even without knowing, the vet did say off the record that when it comes to lumps on their neck, at their age it usually in cancer and it usually is aggressive.